litestar-org/litestar/docs/usage/channels.rst

 .. important::
-    The :term:`events <event>` in the :term:`event streams <event stream>` are always bytes; When calling :meth:`ChannelsPlugin.publish`, data will be serialized before being sent to the backend
+    The :term:`events <event>` in the :term:`event streams <event stream>` are always bytes; When calling :meth:`ChannelsPlugin.publish`, data will be serialized before being sent to the backend.

 Consuming the event stream